NixOS/nixos-homepage/src/content/blog/newsletters/2017_04-everything-not-saved-will-be-lost.md

 date: 2017-03-13
 description: |
   Everything not saved will be lost.
 (Nintendo Quit Screen message)
-title: "#04 - Everything not saved will be lost"
+title: '#04 - Everything not saved will be lost'
 ---

 Nix, NixOS and nixpkgs are all moving ahead at good speed.
 The [17.03